-- Transferring credit from a TRU-OL course to a program at another institution
+- Transferring credit from a OL course to a program elsewhere

-Once you have applied and been accepted into a program, a program advisor will create a detailed program plan for you.
-Your program advisor will work with you through to graduation to periodically update this plan and answer any questions you have about prerequisites, course selection and more.
+Once you have applied and been accepted into a program, your Program Advisor creates a program plan for you and works with you through to graduation to periodically update this plan and assist you with completion options, working through your program, course selection, graduation and more.

-- Transfer Credit – when you apply to a program, you must arrange for transcripts from all post-secondary institutions you have previously attended to be sent by those institutions to TRU-OL Admissions.
-Advising will do a transcript assessment and apply all applicable credit to your program plan.
+When you apply to a program, arrange for transcripts from your previous post-secondary (PS) institution(s) to be sent directly to OL Admissions so that applicable credit can be applied to your program plan.

 English and Mathematics Assessments